 Usually, a fan brings some ease to your Mac when it’s overloaded.
 When you have dozens of apps opened, the CPU starts running faster and faster, generating more heat inside your Mac.
 At this moment, the fan begins cooling it down to prevent the temperature from getting too high and damaging the processor.

-Once you download CleanMyMac X and install it, open the app.
-Now, navigate to Settings from the menu bar and navigate to Menu.
+Get your free CleanMyMac trial.
+Install and open the app.
+Now, navigate to Settings from the menu bar and go to Menu.
 Select Enable Menu, and a little iMac icon will appear in the menu bar.
 Once you click on it, a convenient dashboard providing a detailed system overview will open.

 If you don’t care about the noise, you may want to increase the Mac fan speed to get more power out of your Mac.
 Then keep reading to find out how you can do that by adjusting Mac’s fan.